Pacific Mesothelioma Center

 About the Pacific Mesothelioma Center

-The Pacific Mesothelioma Center (PMC) was established in 2012 as a division of the Pacific Heart, Lung & Blood Institute.
+The Pacific Mesothelioma Center (PMC) was established in 2012 as a Pacific Heart, Lung & Blood Institute division.
 This nonprofit has been researching immunotherapy and gene therapy techniques for cancer treatment since 2002.

 PMC operates an in-house research laboratory, and in 2015 it set up one of the only tissue banks in the world that collects samples donated by mesothelioma patients.
-Having a dedicated lab and tissue bank on site accelerates the center’s research efforts.
+A dedicated lab and tissue bank on site accelerate the center’s research efforts.

 The doctors and researchers of PMC have explored using stem cells to design targeted treatments and gene therapies for pleural mesothelioma.
 The center also sponsored one of the first in-depth studies of recovery after mesothelioma surgery, using repurposed Fitbit technology.